site-59/Post-Formats-Panel/readme.txt

 == Installation ==

-1. Unzip the archived file of the plugin and upload the entire folder to '/wp-content/plugins/' or use the 'Plugins' menu in WordPress to install it.
+1. Unzip the archived file of the plugin and upload the entire folder to '/wp-content/plugins/' or use the 'Plugins' administration page in WordPress to install it.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the widgets screen, and drag the Post Formats Widget to your sidebar.
 4. Check the result and adjust the number of columns in the widget settings accordingly.